dbenders1/rohmpc/src/tightening_calib.md

     - [falcon_hmpc.yaml](./catkin_ws/src/mpc/mpc_systems/mpc_falcon/config/falcon_hmpc.yaml):
       - Set `use_nominal_reference` to `false`

-2. Record one full trajectory by taking the following steps:
+2. Record one full trajectory (at least 29 s for circular trajectories; at least 43 s for lemniscate trajectories) by taking the following steps:
     - Start the PMPC scheme by running the following command in the bottom-left pane in tmux window *run*:
       ```bash
       run_gaz_2_1